glass of wine

 The Drawbacks

 While there do appear to be a number of health benefits of red wine, it is important to keep in mind that there are drawbacks as well.
-First, that those health benefits are not all universally agreed upon in the scientific and health community.
+First, those health benefits are not all universally agreed upon in the scientific and health community.

 For example, some reviews have determined that the amount of resveratrol in red wine is not enough to offer any significant health benefits [12].

 Perhaps the most important drawback of red wine is that you reach a point of diminishing returns as you drink more of it.
 In most studies that demonstrate the health benefits of red wine, participants are not drinking more than one to two glasses every day.
-Beyond that, and you begin to experience negative side effects.
+Beyond that, you begin to experience negative side effects.

 According to the CDC, long-term consequences of excessive alcohol consumption include: